 I have a family recipe for a boozy version of Eggnog straight from my Great Grandmother’s recipe box.

-It’s a classic boozy eggnog perfect for adult holiday celebrating.
+It’s a boozy eggnog perfect for adult holiday celebrating.
 Please Uber, Lyft or walk home after drinking it however.

 What is Eggnog?